How to make attackers’ lives harder with effective threat hunting

 Recognise that this is a process issue.
 Security teams should not only centralise their data but also activate directory logs, e-detection and response tools.
 They should consolidate what they have and, where possible, get rid of technical debt and normalise their environment from the endpoint to the network.

 Think through use cases.
 List out a couple of strategic projects to start.
 Provide the team with a data set.
-For example, pick an endpoint, pick a network, or pick a small data centre.
+For example, pick an endpoint, pick a network, or pick a small data center.

 View this as an agile, iterative process.
 Get the team to come back with problems.
 Prove the model and then show how you can now do the job faster.
 Once you have done a hunt four or five times the team will start to adopt hunting behaviour.